 Your Financial Aid Package

-Students who have completed the FAFSA will receive a financial aid “package” in March.
+Students who have completed the FAFSA will receive a financial aid “package” in February.
 This document includes any financial aid a student is eligible for from a variety of institutional, federal, state, and private sources (e.g. grants, scholarships, loans, employment options).
 Together with resources available from the family, the total amount of financial aid options may meet the annual cost of attendance (includes tuition, fees, room, board, and allowances for books, transportation, and personal expenses).
 Families should use this information when comparing aid at different schools as it provides a total picture of aid.

 Criteria for Awarding Aid

 Allegheny’s Trustee Scholarships are awarded without regard to financial need to students who have balanced academic excellence with other distinctive activities while in high school.
 Consideration for the Trustee Scholarship is automatic when students apply and are admitted to Allegheny.

-So Allegheny may calculate each applicant’s eligibility for need-Based aid, families must complete the FAFSA between January 1 and February 15 during their son’s or daughter’s senior year of high school.
+So Allegheny may calculate each applicant’s eligibility for need-Based aid, families must complete the FAFSA between October 1 and February 15 during their son’s or daughter’s senior year of high school.
 The Expected Family Contribution (EFC) calculated by the federal EFC formula is the index used to determine federal, state and institutional aid eligibility.
 More Info

 Allegheny competes in Division III of the National Collegiate Athletic Association (NCAA) and honors the Division III limitations.
 Academic and need-based financial aid are awarded without regard to students’ athletic abilities or sport participation.

 Billing, Rates and Student Accounts

 For details on billing, meal plans, room rates and other student account information, please contact the Financial Services Office at 1-800-376-7075, or visit the Financial Services web site.